imofftoseethewizard/bloop/doc/reference.md

 linking the client's key to the id.

-#### Set Allotment
+#### Set Quota

-    POST* /client/<client id>/authorize?allotment=<storage limit>
+    POST* /client/<client id>/set-quota?storage-limit=<storage limit>

 The session must be authorized with system privileges.

 Sets the client's storage limit.
 The storage limit is presumed to be in bytes.
 It may also be specified in KB, MB, GB or TB.
 Fractions are allowed.
-All objects, keys, queues, and metadata count against the client's allotment.
-Clients with zero allotment or with excessive usage may not create new resources, and system administrators may place further restrictions.
+All objects, keys, queues, and metadata count against the client's quota.
+Clients with zero quota or with excessive usage may not create new resources, and system administrators may place further restrictions.